hl7au/au-fhir-childhealth/pages/_includes/ncdhc-documentreference-clinical-notes-intro.md

 The following data-elements are mandatory (i.e data MUST be present).
 These are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.

-**Each Observation must have:**
+**Each DocumentReference must have:**

-1.  a status
+1.  a type
-1.  a SNOMED code (indicating what is being recorded)
+1.  a class
 1.  a subject ([Expectant Mother Patient])
-1.  a period (indicating the duration of the clinical notes)
+1.  a content of the clinical notes
 1.  a reference to [DPHR Encounter] instance.